mgcountss/Emoji-Wars/README.md

 <br>
 Open the id.txt file and place the video id in there.
 <br>
-run the start.bat file and it will run on localhost:3000
+Run the start.bat file and it will run on localhost:3000
 <br>

 ## Need help?